jeffreykegler/Marpa--R3/cpan/kollos/init.lua.md

 ```

-Give up ownership of a reference to a Kollos object (Lua interpreter).
+Give up ownership of a reference to a Kollos interpreter.
 Deletes the interpreter if the reference count drops to zero.

 ```